BeachesBoat Harbour Beach

 Marrawah is the venue for the National Wave Sailing Championships; a highly sought after title worth $22,000 and held over 5-days in February that combines wind and wave skills to attract competitors and visitors.
 The West Coast Surf Classic, an amateur surf carnival that has been going for the past 30 years, follows this event each March long weekend and attracts up to 1000 spectators and competitors.

 Heading off the beaten track and into the wilderness, The Tarkine Drive in Tasmania's north-west is now easily accessible for anyone wanting to get back in touch with nature and experience the wilderness.
-The loop through the Tarkine Drive takes travelers through natural and dramatic landscapes beginning with Kanunnah Bridge Picnic Area, taking its name from the aboriginal name for 'Tasmanian Tiger', Sumac Lookout surrounded by rain-forest and tall eucalypts and more impressive widespread views of the river and beyond.
-Julius River Forest Reserve has cool temperate rain-forest, excellent picnic facilities and with two walks, moderate 30 minute and 40 minute walks.
+The loop through the Tarkine Drive takes travellers through natural and dramatic landscapes beginning with Kanunnah Bridge Picnic Area, taking its name from the aboriginal name for 'Tasmanian Tiger', Sumac Lookout surrounded by rainforest and tall eucalypts and more impressive widespread views of the river and beyond.
+Julius River Forest Reserve has cool temperate rainforest, excellent picnic facilities and with two walks, moderate 30 minute and 40-minute walks.
 Lake Chisholm Forest Reserve has flooded limestone sinkholes and meandering walks through old myrtle forests and alongside still watered lakes.
 At Milkshakes Hills Forest Reserve, relax with picnic spots nestled among the eucalypts.
-Completing the loop is the Trowutta Arch Rain Forest Walk; a stunning and natural geological structure.
+Completing the loop is the Trowutta Arch Rain Forest Walk, a stunning and natural geological structure.
 The Tarkine Drive starts an effortless 45km drive from Rocky Cape to Smithton.
 Smithton to the Tarkine Drive return is 130 km.
 The Tarkine Drive route is sealed and has made the drive easily accessible and much more pleasurable.

-The Trowutta Arch State Reserve is a beautiful area of luscious Tasmanian rain-forest.
+The Trowutta Arch State Reserve is a beautiful area of luscious Tasmanian rainforest.
 The main attraction, named the Trowutta Arch, is a giant rock arch which appears like a shallow cave with an opening at either side.
-There is a piece of water with a green appearance and a beautiful surrounding of natural rain-forest.
+There is a piece of water with a green appearance and a beautiful surrounding of natural rainforest.

 Many people visit the Trowutta Arch from Rocky Cape, which is a 1 hour, 90 kilometre drive.
 Take the Bass Highway to Smithton then turn left, taking the Trowutta Road to Trowutta.
 Turn left onto Reids Road then right shortly after onto Reynolds Road, then left onto Gun Road.

 Cradle Mountain is 140km Southeast of Rocky Cape.
 It is situated in the Cradle Mountain-Lake St Clair World Heritage National Park.
 The park contains many walking trails and is where hikes along the well-known Overland Track begin.
-The park is known for its diverse and breathtaking landscapes including moss-covered ancient rainforests, deep river gorges, snow covered mountain peaks, wild alpine moorlands and glacial lakes.
+The park is known for its diverse and breath-taking landscapes including moss-covered ancient rainforests, deep river gorges, snow covered mountain peaks, wild alpine moorlands and glacial lakes.

-The Edge of the World is a wild and desolate place, beset by churning seas.
+The Edge of the World (100km West of Rocky Cape) is a wild and desolate place, beset by churning seas.
 Rolling waves drag pieces of driftwood the size of whole tree trunks onto the windswept beach.
 The bare logs are washed by the wind and currents into neat stacks on the sand, bringing a whiff of order to the mayhem.
 There's no land between this solitary stretch of the Tasmanian coast and Argentina, making it the longest uninterrupted expanse of ocean on Earth.
 Located an hour's drive from Rocky Cape, at Gardiners Point just south of the Arthur River, it makes a great day out for a picnic lunch and scenic drive.
 With a new enclosed BBQ area, it is the perfect place to take your lunch and have a cook up before continuing on your journey.

-Sheffield is a town in Tasmania that is famous for its murals and is 115km Southeast of Rocky Cape.
+Just 115km Southeast of Rocky Cape.
 The town has over 50 murals painted on the side of every building and the face of every structure in town.
 The murals were created by local artists and depict the community story and that of local characters past and present.

 Tasmazia - 136km Southeast of Rocky Cape, just past Sheffield, located at 500 Staverton Rd, Promised Land.
 Let them take you on a journey through one of the world’s largest maze complexes, with a total of eight magical mazes to lose yourself in, each completely different from the last!